Activity Card / Student I.D. Card

 Cell Phones and Digital Media Device Policy

-The use of digital media devices (cell phones, pagers, computers, cameras, audio recorders, video recorders, PDA’s, radios, CD/DVD players, MP3 players, game devices (or any other device which disrupts the educational process) have increased in our community and in the schools.
+The use of digital media devices (cell phones, tablets, computers, cameras, audio recorders, video recorders, PDA’s, radios, CD/DVD players, MP3 players/ipods, game devices or any other device which disrupts the educational process) have increased in our community and in the schools.
 While digital media devices are beneficial, their misuse may be disruptive to a positive learning environment and may infringe on the privacy and rights of others.
 In order to maximize a positive learning environment at Roy High School the following procedures apply:

-v Student cell phones and music devices may only be used before and after school, during lunch, and during pass time.
-They are not to be seen, heard, or used during class time, either in the classroom or in the hallways.
+- Student cell phones and music devices may only be used before and after school, during lunch, and during pass time.
 Cell phone, video camera, and audio recorder use is strictly prohibited in the restrooms, locker rooms, and private dressing areas of the school.

 Any violation of the digital media devices policy will follow the due process tiered disciplinary actions/consequences listed below: